 Technology moves pretty fast, and only further training can keep devs up to speed.
 But asking your boss for training approval is difficult.
 We’re here to help.

 On this page:

-- Build Your Case for Tech Training with Research, go to section.
+- Build Your Case for Tech Training with Research

 If we can all agree on one thing, it’s that developers work in an environment that moves exceptionally fast.
 There’s only one way to keep up to speed with current developments and that’s to take up as much additional training as you can.
 Understanding that reality is the easy part.
 Finding a way to ask your boss to approve your training budget is another thing entirely.
 Here are some top tips to help you write a letter to ask your boss for tech training approval.